 Thank you!
 I'm thrilled to be returning as your State Representative.
 It is my honor and privilege to serve the people of Middletown and Portsmouth who live in District 72.
-Please, feel free to reach out to me with any questions, opinions, or concerns you may have.
+Please feel free to reach out to me with any question, opinion, or concerns you may have.
 My email is firstname.lastname@example.org or you can call me at 401-472-4789.
-You can also speak with me in person at my regular “Talks with Terri” events.
-For times and locations, please check my Facebook page or my events page.
+You can also speak with me in person at my regular ``Talks with Terri`` events.
+For times and locations, please check my Facebook page or events page.
 Also, please sign up for my newsletter to stay up to date on happenings in our district.
 In order to better serve you and our community, I would really appreciate you sharing your thoughts with me.

-Accessible representation at the State House for our District 72.
+Accessible Representation at the State House for District 72

 I will continue work tirelessly to champion good legislation, good policy, through the state process to passage.
 Legislation that will positively change our lives on the Island and throughout the State.